ThoughtWorksInc/AS101-4-workshop/instructions/04_secrets.md

    Your forked repo -> Settings -> Secrets -> 'New repository secret' Name this secret as `VAULT_PASS`.

-   To extract Postgres variables from the encrypted env_secrets file we are going to use GitHub actions.
+   To extract PostgreSQL variables from the encrypted env_secrets file we are going to use GitHub actions.
    In your .github directory create the following folder structure: actions/prep.
    In the prep folder create the following 3 files: Dockerfile, action.yml and entrypoint.sh.